Wadjet: Appearance

 The Egyptian word wꜣḏ signifies blue and green.
 It is also the name for the well-known "Eye of the Moon".
-Indeed, in later times, she was often depicted simply as a woman with a snake's head, a woman wearing the uraeus, or a lion headed goddess often wearing the ureas.
+Wadjet was usually depicted as an Egyptian cobra, a venomous snake common to the region.
+In later times, she was often depicted simply as a woman with a snake's head, a woman wearing the uraeus, or a lion headed goddess often wearing the uraeus.
 The uraeus originally had been her body alone, which wrapped around or was coiled upon the head of the pharaoh or another deity.
+In her snake form, she was depicted as striking and biting those who try to harm the King, which is why she is featured as a protective symbol on crown emblems and amulets.
+Wadjet is also depicted as an Egyptian cobra with large, colorful wings.
+She is shown in her signature green and blue colors on the snake hood and wing feathers, but she is also shown with vibrant red and gold colors that scale down to the snake's tail.
+Gold commonly represented the gods and goddesses eternal flesh, while red represented danger and fire to signify something as a threat.
+A decorative panel depicting Wadjet's cobras was found in the Maru-Aten Temple in a darker colored granite.
+This darkened material helps historians infer that a yellow quartzite color was present, representing the color of the sun and the eternal flesh.

-Later Wadjet often was shown coiled upon the head of Ra; in order to act as his protector, this image of her became the uraeus symbol used on the royal crowns as well.

-Another early depiction of Wadjet is as a cobra entwined around a papyrus stem, beginning in the Predynastic era (prior to 3100 B.C.) and it is thought to be the first image that shows a snake entwined around a staff symbol.
+Later Wadjet often was shown coiled upon the head of Ra; in order to act as his protector, this image of her became the uraeus symbol used on the royal crowns as well.Another early depiction of Wadjet is as a cobra entwined around a papyrus stem, beginning in the Predynastic era (prior to 3100 B.C.) and it is thought to be the first image that shows a snake entwined around a staff symbol.
 This is a sacred image that appeared repeatedly in the later images and myths of cultures surrounding the Mediterranean Sea, called the caduceus, which may have had separate origins.
 Her image also rears up from the staff of the "flagpoles" that are used to indicate deities, as seen in the hieroglyph for "uraeus" and for "goddess" in other places.